MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 a QNAME specified above in {{svcb-names}}.
 In particular, if the scheme is "https" with port 443, or the scheme is "http" and the port is 80, then the client's original QNAME is equal to the origin host name.
-This construction enables offline DNSSEC signing of wildcard domains, which would otherwise be impossible due to SVCB's use of {{?Attrleaf}} labels.
+By removing the {{?Attrleaf}} labels used in SVCB, this construction enables offline DNSSEC signing of wildcard domains, which are commonly used with HTTPS.
+Reusing the origin hostname also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPSSVC responses without requiring origin domains to configure and maintain an additional delegation.

 For origins other than https with port 443 and http with port 80, the port and scheme continue to be prefixed to the hostname